SegersIan/knowledge-base/content/facilitation/game-storming/_index.md

 > Foundational Concepts and and ideas (Chapter 3)

 ### Energy
-* The mental, emotional and phsyical energy that paricipants bring.
+* The mental, emotional and physical energy that participants bring.
 * Use the available energy productively or waste it.
 * We want to adjust energy accordingly, steady.
 A campfire is contained and channel energy , a forest fire is energy out of control.

 ### Structure

 * Harnessing energy requires thinking about structure
 * Structures are different templates that help channel the energy to get different results.
-Each "part" of game storming has a different expected outcome, so we choose appropiate template/structure.
+Each "part" of game storming has a different expected outcome, so we choose appropriate template/structure.
     * **Result Types**: New Ideas, Agreement, Tough Decision, Problem-Solving, Unraveling Complexity, Planning, ...
 * **Energy follows structure**
 * Room layout matters, a presenter focused room will channel energy differently than a room with round tables.
 Sitting opposite, side by side, stand at flip charts... it all influences how energy will flow.
-* A agenda is a set of activities that create a sotry from beginning till end.
+* A agenda is a set of activities that create a story from beginning till end.
 Output of one activity flows seamlessly in the next.

 ### Natural Energy Flows

 * **Bright and Stimulating Environments**
     * Natural light over fluorescent light
     * Big windows and high ceilings
-    * Bright coloured sticky notes and markers
+    * Bright colored sticky notes and markers
     * Anything fun and inviting
 * **Energy Gradients**
     * Most people peak between mid-morning and mid-day with mid-afternoon dip.
 Include that in your agenda and planning if possible.